The tools that the best product managers use daily to perform better.

 Good for: Collaboration and prototyping Cost: Free for 3 files and unlimited collaborators, $12/editor and month for unlimited files and projects, $45/editor and month for premium features GA rating: 4.7/5 Number of collaborators: Unlimited for all plans

 Like Miro, Figma took the product world by storm at the start of the pandemic as well.
-The straightforward design tool that makes prototyping easy is best known for its comment feature, which lets teams provide feedback directly on the same version.
+The straightforward product design tool that makes prototyping easy is best known for its comment feature, which lets teams provide feedback directly on the same version.
 Web files on Figma are easily shared with a single link.
 The ease of collaboration is no more complicated than a Google Doc.

 However, the bread and butter of Figma is the ability to test and design low-high fidelity prototypes before the UX team actually starts designing the product.
 Their design system tools remove the need for version control of design files as they’re all in one place.
 Editors can lock and release commenting and editing to full control feedback.
 With Figma, you can: